as1947/Network-Automation-/README.md

 # Network-Automation
-Python Scripts for Network Automation
+Python3 Scripts for Network Automation

 Python scripts fro router and switch configuration
 We programmatically configured the loopback addresses and OSPF on the Cisco IOS of the router